RAD51: MicroRNA control of RAD51 expression

-Table 2 summarizes these five microRNAs, their over or under expression, and the cancers in which their altered expression was noted to occur.
+Table 2 summarizes these five microRNAs and the nature of their altered expression in cancers were it has been observed.

-The information summarized in Table 2 suggests that under-expression of microRNAs (causing induction of RAD51) occurs frequently in cancers.
-Over-expression of a microRNA that causes repression of RAD51 appears to be less frequent.
-The data in Table 1 (above) indicates that, in general, over-expression of RAD51 is more frequent in cancers than under-expression.

-Three other microRNAs were identified, by various criteria, as likely to repress RAD51 (miR-96, miR-203, and miR-103/107).
+Three other microRNAs have been identified, by various criteria, as likely to repress RAD51 (miR-96, miR-203, and miR-103/107).
 These microRNAs were then tested by over-expressing them in cells in vitro, and they were found to indeed repress RAD51.
 This repression was generally associated with decreased HR and increased sensitivity of the cells to DNA damaging agents.

 Pathology

+Cancer

 This protein is also found to interact with PALB2 and BRCA2, which may be important for the cellular response to DNA damage.
 BRCA2 is shown to regulate both the intracellular localization and DNA-binding ability of this protein.
 Loss of these controls following BRCA2 inactivation may be a key event leading to genomic instability and tumorigenesis.